april-gillespie/ai-workflow-doc-assistant/README.md

 ## Current Status

-This is an early-stage portfolio project.
+This portfolio is actively growing.
 The current focus is documenting practical workflow examples before expanding into more technical prototypes, sample materials, and lightweight automation.

 Planned improvements include: